NicoBrug/Neural/README.md

 ![Screenshot](pics/logo.png?raw=true )
-## ℹ️️ Description
+## Description
-Neural is a library dedicated to the realization of machine learning and deep learning algorithms in C++.
-A development environment is provided with Docker, everything is preinstalled on the image you just have to create your image and start working!
+Neural is a library developed in C++ allowing the realization of artificial neural networks.
+It is intended to be simple to use and easy to install (Just create the Docker and start to code!).
+If you encounter any problem, don't hesitate to let me know.

 ## Getting Started
 To get a local copy up and running follow these simple steps.